telerik/maui-docs/knowledge-base/listview-context-menu.md

 ---
-title: add context menu to the ListView Item
+title: Showing Context Menus for ListView Items
+page_title: Adding a Context Menu to a ListView Item - .NET MAUI Knowledge Base
-description: Add context menu to the Telerik .NET MAUI ListView Item
+description: Learn how to implement and render a context menu for an item of the Telerik UI for .NET MAUI ListView component.
 type: how-to
-page_title: How to add context menu to the ListView Item
 slug: listview-context-menu
-position:
 tags: maui, listview, item, context menu, dotnet maui
 res_type: kb
 ---